 ‘One Has To’ and Other Poetry by Bruce Dale Wise The Society April 12, 2013 Poetry One Has To “quod idem in poematis, in picturis usu venit in aliisque complaribus, ut delectentur imperiti laudentque ea, quae landenda non sint” —Cicero One has to keep on striving even when no one believes in what one is doing, nobody cares what one has achieved—then!
 One must go on scheming and construing.
 One has to keep striving all the time, when one’s spirit flags, when one’s doubt rises, when one seems so distant from the sublime, even in the midst of one more crisis.
 One has to keep on striving when even the whole world disregards all that one does, including passing away and leaving.
 At just one moment before what one was, as long as there’s one second of living left to do, one has to keep on striving.
 A Herder Near the Sea A dream, a dream, is our life on the Earth here.
 Like whitecaps in the surf, we lift our eyes and peer.
 Like shadows on the waves, we drift and disappear.
 We measure out our dragging steps by space and time, and are (although we know it not) in the sublime, as round us rolls eternity’s amazing mime.
 To a Fellow Traveler I came upon the Shrine of Incense Stored, below that gorgeous valley’s tow’ring peaks, along the hidden tracks of men, and poured my spirit to that beauty each soul seeks.
 Deep in that ancient wood I heard a bell and woke to find a waterfall’s harsh voice there in the mountains—oh, I cannot tell.
 I was not sad, but I did not rejoice.
 I saw some larches line a lake’s round rim and sunlight sparkles on the surface shake.
 I knew that only meditation’s dream could tame the deadly dragon in that lake, who stirred beneath its surface, wan and gray, as if to say, ‘You now are on the Way.’
 Mong: English The misty fog comes in the morning to obscure today.
 The figures in its haze are hard to see.
 It covers mountains, trees, including the azure, with grayness, drizzling even wavelets on time’s sea.
 How can I then believe it, what the thunder said, when all I saw were the tears falling in the tea?
 I had not thought so very many strained by red.
 The guards were shooting love and freedom, heroine, and even the young lion at the zoo.
 The dead were very many, carried off by th’ airy wind they breathed, a breath so terrible, so sad, so pure, we, on this northern island, heard its oxygen.
 The Dragon Across the universe it flies while dragging its long tail behind, like Draco in the midnight skies— dark energy that’s hard to find.
 It moves within a deep black hole, beyond the farthest scene or known, a mystery, opaque, yet whole, where the event horizon’s shown.
 This Dragon spreads its wings out wide and breathes its fiery breath at all.
 There is no safety from its flight nor pleasant place t’ eschew its squall.
 Its bright scales glitter in the light, and with the flick of leg or claw, it blows the night apart in stride.
 It is a universal law.
 No phoenix rising from its pyre, no cygnus crossing to the south, could ever match the freezing fire that emanates from out its mouth.
 The fragile age of agile life, the cosmic super nova blasts: all fall beneath its mighty strife.
 Against its power nothing lasts.
 Poetic Slams Poetic slams are all the rage.
 The people rise up, yes, to let it all out—Pentacostally.
 Perhaps they grab a mike with fire in their eyes, and then proceed t’ orate, o, so passionately.
 Like lovers giving lovers kisses, they begin to let fly words.
 A hundred at a time words flee from out round mouths, o, hundreds at a time they spin.
 And then it all starts to add up to thousands, yow, so that one cannot count them all in such a din.
 They go at it, like wolves out in the night—and howl— intoxicated, soaring on linguistic cries and verbal acrobatics, slamming, whamming, zow.
 Bruce Dale Wise is a poet living on the West Coast.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.